geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 Is your organization looking for solutions?
 The Geospatial Challenge Camp 2026 addresses real-world sustainable challenges in **Mobility and Transportation** using open data and location technologies.
 By joining as a partner, your organization can collaborate directly with researchers and experts to co-create innovative, data-driven solutions during this 13-week course taking place from February to May 2026.
+Interested in joining as a partner? **Sign up** `here <https://forms.gle/f24mv1fvU6Yu6Eep6>`__ or scroll down for more information.

 We offer
 --------